 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-- On our list of things to do in Tallinn, Estonia, we have included hours of operation*, ticket price, approximate time we spent at each attraction, official website and directions (with links to map) from one sight to the next – which will help if you plan to visit Tallinn in one day. *Hours may vary by season.
+- On our list of Tallinn things to do, we have included opening hours, ticket price, approximate time spent at each attraction, official website and directions.

-- The Tallinn Card is not necessary for our outline of One Day in Tallinn, but if following our route and partaking in the suggested Tallinn activities, a 24-hour Adult Tallinn Card provides a $50 USD savings.
-Find out more about the benefits of the Tallinn Card on the official card website.
+- While not necessary for our outline of One Day in Tallinn, if you follow our route and partake in the suggested activities, a 24-hour Adult Tallinn Card provides a significant savings ($50 for us).
+Confirm the current benefits of the Tallinn Card on the official website.

-- The first two stops on our Tallinn One Day Itinerary are not in the Old Town, but can be reached by public transport (which is included with the Tallinn Card).
-We have noted the buses needed to reach the destinations and Tallinn bus schedules can be found online.
+- The first two stops on our Tallinn One Day Itinerary are not in the Old Town.
+However, they can be easily reached by public transport, which is included with the Tallinn Card.
+We have noted the routes to reach these destinations and Tallinn bus schedules can be found online.

 What To See in Tallinn in One Day